 1. RGB LED Lights with RF Controllers:

 RGB LED light strips are frequently controlled via RF controllers.
-They can communicate at a distance of up to 20 metres.
+They can communicate at a distance of up to 20 meters.
 Analog and digital RF controllers, as well as wired and wireless ones, are available.
 RF RGB LED controllers are mainly divided into two categories:

 RF Controllers for a Single Zone